sanyaade-teachings/cloud-connection/README.md

 Reqires a customised res folder (contains default icons copied from Project Anarchy default) cloud-connection\Data\Android\res

-cloud-connection\Data\Android\res\values\ids.xml - constains the APP_ID that must be changed for the developers Google Application
+cloud-connection\Data\Android\res\values\ids.xml - contains the APP_ID that must be changed for the developers Google Application

 Need to merge in the files from following into a temp res folder as they are required to make Google Play SDK work
 $(ADTROOT)\sdk\extras\google\google_play_services\libproject\google-play-services_lib\res